darrenjw/logreg/README.md

 * [fit-par.scala](Scala/lr/src/main/scala/fit-par.scala) - Random walk MH, running in parallel on all available CPU cores.
 Note that the evaluation of the log-liklihood is parallelised over observations, but due to the very small size of this dataset, this version runs considerably slower than the previous version.
 For large datasets it will be a different story.
 * [fit-mala.scala](Scala/lr/src/main/scala/fit-mala.scala) - MALA with Breeze.

+#### Scala with Spark

+The Spark example requires a Spark installation in addition to `sbt`.
+See the [Readme](Scala/Readme.md) in the Scala directory for further info.

+* [fit-spark.scala](Scala/spark/src/main/scala/fit-spark.scala) - RW MH.
+Note that this code runs very slowly, as the overheads associated with distributing the computation dominate for very small datasets like the one used here.
+The thinning interval has been reduced so that the job completes in reasonable time.